How long can I stay in Canada as a visitor?

 If you’re allowed to enter Canada, the border services officer may allow you to stay for less or more than 6 months.

-- If so, they’ll put the date you need to leave by in your passport.
+- If that’s the case, they’ll put the date you need to leave by in your passport.
 They might also give you a document.

-- If you don’t get a stamp in your passport, you can stay for 6 months from the day you entered Canada or until your passport expires, whichever comes first.
+- If you don’t get a stamp in your passport, you can stay for 6 months from the day you entered Canada or until either your passport or biometrics expire, whichever comes first.
+Super visa holders who enter Canada after June 22, 2023 can stay for up to 5 years.

 - If you need a stamp, you can ask a border services officer for one.
-If you arrive at an airport that uses primary inspection kiosks, ask the border services officer after you finish at the kiosk.
+If you arrive at an airport that uses primary inspection kiosks, you may ask the border services officer for a stamp after you finish at the kiosk.

 If you want to stay longer than your authorized stay, you should apply for an extension at least 30 days before the authorized end of your stay.